0ry0n/Resource_Monitor/README.md

 - **Refresh Time:** Choose the refresh interval, from 1 to 30 seconds.
 - **Display Icons:** Display or hide the icons.
 - **Display Decimals:** Display or hide decimal numbers.
+- **System Monitor:** Show or not Gnome System Monitor when clicking on extension.
 - **Display Cpu:** Display or hide the Cpu field.
 - **Modify Width Cpu:** Resize the Cpu field.
 - **Display Ram:** Display or hide the Ram field.